sayar/RedisMVA/module5_redis_python_node/README.md

 ## Redis Commands with Python

-With Python we'll show you how to use the `redis-py` client to manipulate a few redis datastructures.
+With Python we'll show you how to use the `redis-py` client to manipulate a few Redis data structures.

 #### Getting Started

-To install the redis client go ahead and execute:
+To install the Redis client go ahead and execute:

 ```bash
 sudo pip install redis
 ```

-Create a new python file so we can get up an running with redis called `datastructures.py` with the following import:
+Create a new python file so we can get up an running with Redis called `datastructures.py` with the following import:

 ```py
 import redis